mattvenn/first-fpga-pcb/README.md

 # Test

 See the [test program](test/top.v).
-This flashes LED2, and LED1 is connected to SW1.
+This makes a nice pulsing effect on LED2, and LED1 is the slow PWM clock.
+The buttons increase or decrease pulsing speed.

     make prog

 Yosys and NextPNR are used to create the bitstream and then it's copied to the Raspberry Pi specified by PI_ADDR in the [Makefile](test/Makefile).

-[Fomu-Flash](https://github.com/mattvenn/fomu-flash) is used for programming.
-Fomu-Flash should be able to reconfigure the pins used with -g, but I couldn't get this to work, so I hard-coded the right pins in my fork.
+[Fomu-Flash](https://github.com/im-tomu/fomu-flash) is used to flash the SPI memory, or program the FPGA directly.

+# HW V2: 444ba78

+* removed a few unnecessary pullups on SPI lines
+* connect 4 general purpose pins between Pi & FPGA
+* connect additional CS1 pin for SPI comms with Pi
+* breakout all Pi pins on separate pins
+* shrink board in y axis slightly for even holes and to fit larger Pi boards
+* Allow an I2C connection between Pi & FPGA, broken out on pmod p3:
+    * Place optional 4k7 pullup resistors R1&R2
+    * Setup bitbanged I2C on Raspi on gpios 20 & 21
+* used FOMU programming pins so default FOMU programming app will work

 # HW V1: d9c7cdf